gear recommendations from kilimanjaro trekkers

-When you’re trying to pack Kilimanjaro gear that keeps your duffle bag under the required 33-pound limit, do you really need gaiters?
-Nasal decongestant?
-A nail brush?
+When you’re trying to pack for Kilimanjaro and keep your duffel bag under the strict 33-pound limit, every item counts.
+So, do you really need gaiters?
+What about a nasal decongestant—or even something as specific as a nail brush?

 TOILETRIES